Five on a Hike Together: Plot

 Siblings Julian and Dick Kirrin have been given a four-day weekend from their boarding school, coinciding with the mid-term break of their sister Anne and cousin George, so they arrange to go hiking together.
 Julian plans to spend their first night at a bed and breakfast called Blue Pond Farm.
 On the way, George's dog, Timmy, injures his leg when being pulled out of a rabbit burrow.
-Consequently, Julian and George go to the residence of Mr. Gaston, a local expert on animals, while Dick and Anne head for Blue Pond Farm.
-Mr. Gaston treats Timmy's injured leg and Mrs. Gaston then insists Julian and George stay for a meal, after which they walk to Blue Pond Farm.
+Consequently, Julian and George go to the residence of Mr Gaston, a local expert on animals, while Dick and Anne head for the farm.
+Mr Gaston treats Timmy's injured leg and Mrs Gaston then insists Julian and George stay for a meal, after which they walk to Blue Pond Farm.

 Dick and Anne have taken a wrong turn and are confused by ringing bells.
 They head toward a light, where they encounter an elderly deaf woman.
-Assuming they have reached Blue Pond Farmhouse, Dick and Anne go in but the woman, Mrs. Taggart, tells them to leave because her son would not accept them.
+Assuming they have reached Blue Pond Farm, Dick and Anne go in, but the woman, Mrs Taggart, tells them to leave because her son, Dirty Dick, would not accept them.
 She eventually agrees to let Anne sleep in a loft, whilst Dick makes do with sleeping in a barn.

 During the night, Dick is awakened by a voice calling his name.
-He is given a cryptic message, "Two Trees.
-Gloomy Water.
-Saucy Jane.
-And Maggie knows too".
-He is also given a piece of paper.
-The next morning, Mrs. Taggart’s son is back and chases Dick away.
-He and Anne get directions to Blue Pond Farmhouse.
-Reunited with Julian and George for breakfast, Dick and Anne tell the story of the bells and the message.
-Julian says the bells signaled an escape from a local prison, and the escaped prisoner meant to meet “Dirty Dick” Taggart at the barn.
+He is given a cryptic message and a piece of paper.
+The next morning, Mrs Taggart’s son is back and chases Dick away.
+He and Anne get directions to Blue Pond Farm and are reunited with Julian and George for breakfast, where they tell the story of the message and the bells, which Julian says will signal an escape from the local prison.